 Why Is It Important To Analyse Customer Behaviour

 Many things affect customer behaviour, especially in the modern day when browsing and visiting multiple platforms is easily available.
 If a brand needs to survive and thrive in this ultra-competitive era, it needs to understand social proof and behavioural influences to have a good grip around its customers.
 Customer behaviour prediction utilises the numerous “digital footprints” left by customers to help brands stay a step ahead of their customers.

 Below are the three main benefits of predictive analysis for brands.

 1. Precise Segmentation of Audiences

-While CRM systems provide basic information about customers, predictive analysis pulls dynamic data about a customer’s evolving tastes and behaviours.
+While CRM systems provide basic information about customers, predictive analysis and behavioural segmentation pulls dynamic data about a customer’s evolving tastes and behaviours.

 Numerous variables are weighed to create a fluid customer persona.
 This persona is more meaningful than an obsolete one, which is based on vague demographics and past transactions.

 Equipped with the power to predict, businesses can define the actual “value” of a customer, and then make an efficient decision on whether it makes sense to invest effort and time to nurture a customer too.
 In this case, brands are able to identify high-value groups that are amenable for further selling tactics, such as upselling and cross-selling.

 Intelligent segmentation can also direct brands towards buyer groups that are more willing to share their positive shopping experiences with others.
 With little nurturing, these spenders can become brand promoters and advocates.
 They can help create a positive brand image and bring in new customers – overall resulting in more success in revenue.